mitchster21/mitchster21.github.io/about.md

 ## 🌎 Get to Know Me

-Outside of data and analytics, I love exploring topics in **finance, statistics, and technology**.
+Outside of data and analytics, I love exploring topics in **finance, statistics, and sports**.
 Some fun facts about me:
 - I enjoy learning about **machine learning models** and how they connect to real-world behavior.
-- I like working on **side projects** that mix engineering and data science.
+- I like working on **side projects** that mix finance and data science.
-- I’m an advocate for **clean, well-documented code** and reproducible research.
-- When I’m not coding, I enjoy spending time outdoors, listening to podcasts, and reading about markets and AI.
+- I enjoy spending time outdoors, playing sports, watching movies, and hanging out with friends and family.

 ---